liamb0t/nuxt-portfolio/content/blog/bibimhak.md

 &nbsp;

-There was already a popular filesharing website that existed at the time I made the website and a lot of teachers asked me: "why did you want to make your own website when there was already an established place for teachers to get their materials from?"
-To that there are two reasons why I wanted to build a new website.
-The first was personal: I wanted to build my first full web application from the ground up and actually provide some real world value while doing it.
-The jury is still out on the latter part with only around 150 users currently signed up after about 2 months.
-But the project which took around 3 months to get to a deployable, production ready state certainly helped me learn a lot about building a full stack web app (and the pitfalls/virtues of not using using a Javascript framework.
-Vanilla JS can get messy when things grow if you're not careful.)
-I could have just built a clone website of some popular web app and call it a day, and you could argue maybe I could have gained more or less the same knowledge.
-But I think knowing there would be actual end users once I completed the project using my site who were from the same community as me and lived around me kept me motivated in a way that might not have been true if I just copied another Reddit or Facebook clone.
-And this led to a lot of self-learning and creativity.

-&nbsp;

-Secondly, as much as the other websites that are around for teachers in Korea are useful and there is a lot of materials to glean from them (I have gleaned many), I found the user experience on them ranged from pretty awful to sometimes downright frustrating.
+Secondly, as much as the other websites that are around for teachers in Korea are useful and there is a lot of materials to glean from them (I have gleaned many), I found the user experience on them ranged from awful to sometimes downright frustrating.
 Navigating materials and filtering materials were tedious as you had to click multiple links to get to the page you wanted to rather that simply just clicking the page you want from a dropdown or in a sidebar.
-And even when you did land on the page you wanted to get to - for example say you wanted to find materials for Grade 4 lesson 1 - pages are organized as a forum so you would have to scroll and read through each post on the page to find what you were looking for.
+And even when you did land on the page you wanted to get to, pages are organized as a forum so you would have to scroll and read through each post on the page to find what you were looking for.
+No filters, nothing.
+Plus a plethora of other things I could go into it.
 Ugh!
 I hated it.

 &nbsp;

 Bibimhak makes finding materials super effortless though.
 I wanted users to be able to find exactly what they are looking for with minimal effort, so I added a ton of filtering options.
 Materials users upload are organized by grade, textbook, lesson and kind of material (worksheet, game, review etc.).
 With this, teachers can narrow their search right down.
 No more excrutiating browsing through long posts on the forum!
 Hooray!
+Just select what you are you looking for from the dropdowns and viola.
 On top of that, users can order their search by likes, comments, date posted and by the teachers they are following.
 That's another cool feature!
 If you like somebody's work, you can follow them and then browse materials by those teachers you like!

 <div style="display: flex; flex-direction: row; align-items: center; justify-content: center; margin-top: 1rem;">
     <figure>